simonceddy/footy-typescript/readme.md

 - Scoring is too low in most simulations
 - The basis for a coordinates system for moving entities is in place but is currently not implemented.
 At present all entities stay in the same locations
 - Generation of attributes and position determination is rudimentary and often results in poor distribution of positions
-- Schema for matchup request data is based on the wrong interface...
-Whoops!
 - Still some bugs with simulating user submitted matchups
 - Various poorly optimised code and typescript rookie mistakes